truera/trulens/docs/trulens/contributing/standards.md

 See `tests/unit/static`.

 Static tests run on multiple versions of python: `3.8`, `3.9`, `3.10`, `3.11`, and being a subset of unit tests, are also run on latest supported python, `3.12` .
+Some tests that require all optional packages to be installed run only on `3.11` as the latter python version does not support some of those optional packages.

 ### Test pipelines